-An association of persons, which appoints one or more trustees and pursues registration under Part C of the Companies and Allied Matters Act, is called an association with incorporated trustees.
+An association of persons, which appoints one or more trustees and registers under Part F of the Companies and Allied Matters Act (CAMA) 2020, is called an association with incorporated trustees.
 Upon registration, the trustees become a body corporate and have perpetual succession as well as the power to sue and be sued on behalf of the association.
 There are two forms of associations with incorporated trustees.
 For the first form, the trustees are appointed by any community of persons bound together by customs, religion, kinship or nationality.
-For the second form, the trustees are appointed by any person or association of persons established for any religious, educational, literary, scientific, social, development, cultural, sporting, or charitable purpose (CAMA Section 673).
+For the second form, the trustees are appointed by any person or association of persons established for any religious, educational, literary, scientific, social, development, cultural, sporting, or charitable purpose (CAMA Section 823).

-Individuals not qualified to be appointed as trustees include infants, persons of unsound mind, those who have undischarged bankruptcies and persons convicted of any offence involving dishonesty within a period of five years of the proposed appointment (CAMA Section 675).
-In addition, the Corporate Affairs Commission, which oversees the registration of incorporated trustees, requires that individuals applying for incorporation as trustees undergo a police background check.
+Individuals not qualified to be appointed as trustees include infants, persons of unsound mind, those who have undischarged bankruptcies and persons convicted of any offence involving dishonesty within a period of five years of the proposed appointment (CAMA Section 826).